xfce-mirror/xfce4-screensaver/README.md

 In the bug report please include information about your system, if possible:

  - What operating system and version
- - What version of xfce4-screensaver, i.e. the output of the "xfce4-screensaver-command --version" command
+ - What version of xfce4-screensaver, i.e. the output of the `xfce4-screensaver-command --version` command

 If you want to debug your installation you may also be able to get meaningful debug output when starting xfce4-screensaver from the debug script:
 `./src/debug-screensaver.sh`